 Basics of Weaving & Looms

-During the weaving process, the weaver lifts or lowers some of the warp threads to form an opening called a shed.
-The weaver pushes the weft through that opening using a tool called a shuttle.
-Except for the most basic of looms such as frame looms, all looms have some method for creating sheds.
-For example on shaft looms, warp threads are lifted or lowered because they are threaded through heddles that hang on frames called harnesses.
-When the weaver uses treadles or levers to lift or lower the harnesses, the warp threads threaded on those harnesses go up or down and a shed is created.
+As they weave, the weaver lifts or lowers some of the warp threads to form an opening between them called a shed.
+The weaver then pushes the weft through that opening using a tool called a shuttle.
+Except for the most basic of looms, such as frame looms, all looms have some method for creating sheds.
+For example, on multi-shaft looms, warp threads are lifted or lowered because they are threaded through heddles that hang on frames called harnesses.
+When the weaver uses treadles or levers to lift or lower the harnesses, the warp threads threaded through heddles on those harnesses go up or down and create a shed.
 On simpler looms (inkle looms, backstrap looms, and rigid-heddle looms), the heddles are moved up or down manually to create the shed.

-A weft-carrying shuttle can be as simple as a stick wrapped with thread or can be a fairly technical flying shuttle that zooms across the weft with the quick flick of a cord.
-As a shuttle moves through the shed across the warp, it leaves a trail of weft.
-Each pass through the shed is called a pick.
-After each pick, the weaver changes the shed by changing which warp threads are lifted or lowered and places the pick using a part of the loom called a reed that resembles a very large comb in a frame.
-Placing a pick is called beating although except for the case of a heavy rug, placing is a better description.
+A weft-carrying shuttle can be as simple as a stick wrapped with thread or can be a fairly technical flying shuttle that zooms across the warp with the quick flick of a cord.
+In either case, as a shuttle moves through the shed across the warp, it leaves a trail of weft.
+Each pass of a shuttle through the shed is called a pick.
+After each pick, the weaver changes the shed by changing which warp threads are lifted or lowered and places the pick using a part of the loom called a beater that holds what is called a reed that resembles a very large comb in a frame.
+Placing a pick is called beating, except for the case of a heavy rug where placing is a better description.

-Along with beating, the reed determines the spacing of the warp threads so that the resulting fabric is evenly woven.
+Along with it's role in beating, the reed determines the spacing of the warp threads so that the resulting fabric is evenly woven.
 Backstrap and inkle looms rely on the natural tendency of threads to move together rather than spacing by a reed, and use the edge of a shuttle to beat.
-The rigid heddle on a rigid-heddle loom contains both the heddles and reed; it creates the shed, spaces the warp threads, and beats in the warp.
+The rigid heddle on a rigid-heddle loom contains the heddles, reed, and beater; it creates the shed, spaces the warp threads, and beats in the weft.

 Types of Looms

 These are the largest of the home weaver’s looms.
 They’re freestanding and made for weaving larger projects.
-Use a floor loom to produce longer and wider pieces of fabric, home linens, accessories, and rugs.
-Floor looms generally have either 4 or 8 shafts but they can have more.
-They can also be electronically controlled by a dobby that lifts and lowers the harnesses to create sheds.
+You can use a floor loom to produce longer and wider pieces of fabric, home linens, accessories, and rugs but they can also be used for smaller items such as scarves and coasters.
+Floor looms generally have either 4 or 8 harnesses but can have many more.
+Treadles controlled by the feet lift and lower the harnesses, but the harnesses can also be electronically or mechanically lowered or lifted by a dobby to create sheds.